NOTE: In March, 2018, Sophia’s Place reopened. Please click here for the updated review.

 One of the things that makes Dennis’s pancakes a panacea is his homemade butter, a culinary rarity that blew even Guy Fieri away.
 Fieri who has probably seen just about everything on his road tours seemed amazed that Dennis would go to that extent.
 After sampling Eli’s homemade butter (made from separated heavy cream mixed with toasted pine nuts, dried cherries and honey), Fieri called it “outstanding.”

 4 November 2012: Other brunch favorites include Eli’s version of chilaquiles and a very unique interpretation of Huevos Rancheros called Huevos Mexicanos.
 This dish is constructed from corn tortillas topped with two eggs prepared any way you want them then slathered with green chile stew.
 The green chile stew is terrific, the type of which you’d appreciate at any time, but especially on a cold wintery day.
 The chilaquiles are simplicity itself though its flavors are complex and delicious.
 Chilaquiles are a traditional Mexican dish with which Eli’s takes a few liberties, topping the eggs and tortilla chips with red chile instead of the more conventional salsa.

-With the launch of Ezra’s Place, Eli’s is no longer serving dinner.
-Eli’s new hours are 7AM to 3PM Monday through Friday and 9AM through 2PM Saturdays and Sundays.
 You’ve got to experience this gem for yourself to find out what so many diners know–Eli’s Place is one of Albuquerque’s very best restaurants of any genre.
 Overflow crowds and accolades don’t tell the whole story.
 That lies in each and every wonderful morsel of pure deliciousness fashioned by the inventive hands of the chef and owner.
 Eli’s Place and its superbly talented owner-chef Dennis Apodaca may be an enigma to marketing students, but to those of us who love great food, he’s a luminous star, one of the very best.

 6313 4th, N.W.